Munchappy/legal/PRICING.md

 Most delivery platforms are built to maximize what they extract from the people who power them.
 The result is commission rates that erode restaurant margins and earnings structures for couriers that are unpredictable at best.

 Munchappy is built differently.
-Our fee exists to cover the cost of operating a platform that reliably serves everyone on it — nothing more.
+Our fee exists to cover the cost of operating a platform that reliably serves everyone on it, nothing more.
 When restaurants keep more of their revenue, they stay on the platform.
 When couriers earn predictably, they deliver reliably.
 When customers have a good experience, they come back.
 That is the entire logic behind our pricing.

 ---

 *Munchappy is operated by The Candeed Corp, a New Jersey corporation.
 All fees are subject to the applicable Merchant Agreement or Independent Contractor Agreement.
 Munchappy reserves the right to modify its fee structure with advance notice as provided in those agreements.
-For questions, contact **support@munchappy.com**.*
+For questions, contact support@munchappy.com.*